Skip to content

 acceptsSensitivity: ['public', 'internal'],

-reasoningRetention: 'preserve',
+reasoningRetention: 'pass-through-all',

 },

-);acceptsSensitivity is the first-run sensitivity prompt.
+acceptsSensitivity is the first-run sensitivity prompt.
 Memory rows tagged secret are filtered out before any payload reaches the adapter.
 The default for an unfamiliar provider is deny everything except public until you opt in.

 Provider events